Theatre, Drama and Performance Studies

 DRE299Y5 • Research Opportunity Program

-DRE300H5 • Puppetry and Object Performance
+DRE300H5 • Exploring Puppetry in Performance

 DRE305H5 • Studies in Indigenous Performance